Taking a Cavalier Approach to Journalists' Personal Space Wouldn't Be New for Joe Biden Staffers | Washingtonian (DC)

 — Marcus DiPaola (@marcusdipaola) May 2, 2019

+Reached by email, DiPaola says he felt like Biden staffers “were treating this like some sort of fun game.”
+He apologized to one he said he bumped into after she prevented him from getting closer to the candidate, “and she gave me a big smile and was like ‘That’s okay!’ as if it was the most normal thing in the world to try and subvert the democratic process of candidate-press interactions.”

-Neither DiPaola nor the Biden campaign has replied to Washingtonian‘s request for comment, so all I can do right now is note that these accounts exist.
+The Biden campaign has not yet responded to Washingtonian‘s request for comment.

 Still, it’s worth mentioning that aggressive treatment of the press would not be new for people around Biden.
 In 2013 Kendra Barkoff, then Biden’s press secretary, apologized to Lucy Dalglish, the dean of the University of Maryland’s journalism school, and Jeremy Barr, a reporter for the school’s Capital News Service, after a Biden staffer forced Barr to delete photos of Biden he took at a public event.

 As Barr, who is now a reporter for the Hollywood Reporter, recalled the incident a year later: